antuere/HowAreYou/privacy_policy.md

 permalink: "/privacy_policy"
 ---

-Onitrona built the HowAreYou app as free app.
+Onitrona[^1] built the HowAreYou app as free app.
 This SERVICE is provided by Onitrona at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.